onivim/oni/PLAN.md

         - `VisualEnter`
         - `VisualLeave`

+- Add language server status bar item (separate WI?)
+- Add git branch status bar item (separate WI?)

+- Add click handlers for status bar items
+- Use same font for status line as for UI

 - Debug timing issue where sometimes the status bar does not load immediately

-- Priority for status bar tiles
+    - General plugin issue, if file is opened directly